-In 2018, 53% of workers were reported as “not engaged.”
+In 2021, 85% of employees were reported as “not engaged” in the workplace.
 They were not cognitively or emotionally connected to their work and workplace, and therefore, they did the bare minimum amount of work to stay employed.
 The bare minimum is not enough for a successful career in sales.

 If your interests aren’t aligned with the product or solution you plan to sell, it’s going to be tough to hit your targets.
 So before you pursue an opportunity, think about whether it aligns with your interests.

 If you’re not sure whether you can be engaged in a potential role, make a list of the elements of the product or service that intrigue you.
 Do you have a personal connection to any of those elements?
 Do some research to learn more about how the product or service was built.
 What you learn might surprise you and help you feel more invested in what you’re selling.